TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 26/Leviticus 26.3.md

 ---

-If ye walk in my statutes, and keep my commandments, and do them;
+"'If you walk in my statutes, and keep my commandments, and do them;